Morning, Thursday, 15th January 2026

 - balancing building heritage with environmental considerations - funding for retrofitting existing buildings following closure of PSDS and the Low-Carbon Skills Fund

-- delivery partnerships with bodies such as Great British Energy
+- delivery partnerships with bodies such as GBE - expansion of the solar scheme

 All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those due to attend include officials from the Cabinet Office; Department for Education; and Ministry of Housing, Communities and Local Government.
+As well as key stakeholders, those already due to attend include officials from the Cabinet Office; Department for Education; Ministry of Housing, Communities and Local Government; National Audit Office; and National Infrastructure Service Transformation Authority.